PragyaDargun/CurrencyExchange/README.md

       - Total Bill: $220 - $7 = $213.
       - Bill-based discount for spending over $200: $10.
       - Final Total: $203.
+      - ConversionRate from USD TO EUR is 0.9113, after conversion to EUR the bill amount: 184.99 EUR

+3. New customer purchasing $220 worth of items ($150 groceries, $70 non-groceries):

+   Eligible Discount: None.

+   **Calculation**:
+    - Not eligible for any percentage discount.
+        - Total Bill: $220.
+        - Bill-based discount for spending over $200: $10.
+        - Final Total: $210.
-      - After conversion to EUR the bill amount: 104.79 EUR
+        - ConversionRate from USD TO EUR is 0.9113, after conversion to EUR the bill amount: 191.37 EUR

 ## Getting Started
 To begin using the Attributes API, you’ll need to follow these steps: